Available with Standard or Advanced license.

 If you want to exclude a geometric network or topology from a replica, you must exclude all the participating layers; including just one layer results in the whole network or topology being replicated.

-By default, related data is replicated for both feature data and tables.
+By default, related data is replicated.
 If you would like to turn off relationship class processing, uncheck the Replicate related data check box.

 For two-way replicas, there is an additional advanced option to select whether the initial data sender is the child replica or the parent replica.
 This setting is only important in systems where you plan to work in a disconnected environment.